prof3ssorSt3v3/mad9011/docs/assignments/proj.md

    **Note:** Use 10 separate artboards in PhotoShop to create 10 different size of splash graphics.

 4. UI prototype URLs [tool: Xd]:
-   **Note:** Follow the usage scenario above and use the HDPI splash screen size to layout your prototype in Xd.
-Add interactivity and create a sharable link (Share for Development) for submission.
+    - Based on the usage scenario above, use HDPI splash screen size to create an interactive prototype in Xd.
+Generate a sharable link (Share for Development) for submission.

 ## Submission